On the real differential of a slice regular function: Introduction

-The theory founded on this notion of regularity, introduced by Cullen in \cite{cullen}, is rapidly growing in the last years, thanks firstly to the authors of \cite{colgensabstru,gentilistruppa1,gentilistruppa}, who have set down the groundwork.
+The theory standing on this notion of regularity, introduced by Cullen in \cite{cullen}, is rapidly growing in the last years, thanks firstly to the authors of \cite{colgensabstru,gentilistruppa1,gentilistruppa}, who have set down the groundwork.

 The main purpose of this paper is to \textit{extend}, by removing the hypothesis concerning the domain, the next theorem stated in \cite{gensalsto}.

 \begin{theorem}[\cite{gensalsto}, Corollary 3.10] Let $f:\Omega\rightarrow \mathbb{H}$ be an injective slice regular function with $\Omega\cap\mathbb{R}\neq\emptyset$.
 Then its real differential is everywhere invertible. \end{theorem}